My Bunny Lies over the Sea: Plot

-This cartoon begins as Bugs Bunny once again gets lost when he is tunneling to his vacation spot.
-He accidentally ends up near Loch Lomond, Scotland, instead of the La Brea Tar Pits, having once again not "made that left toin at Albahkoiky!", and mistakes a Highlander named Angus MacRory playing the bagpipes for a lady being attacked by a "horrible monster".
-Bugs jumps MacRory, trying to rescue the "woman", and in the process he smashes his bagpipes to pieces.
+Bugs Bunny is tunneling to his vacation spot and accidentally ends up near Loch Lomond, Scotland instead of the La Brea Tar Pits, where he mistakes a Highlander named Angus MacRory playing the bagpipes for a lady being attacked by a monster.
+Bugs jumps MacRory, trying to rescue the "woman", and in the process he smashes the bagpipes to pieces.